 - Have your environment assessed for its security (what CTRL does).
 Clear results on this will impact the effectiveness of your cyber insurance policy.
 Nobody wants to insure a potential train wreck; and

-As always, feel free to get in touch with one of our experts for a chat on how we can help.
+As always, feel free to get in touch with one of our experts at CTRL Group for a chat on how we can help.